client9/client9-website-2017/content/post/serif-system-fonts.md

 ### Times New Roman

+What's right with Times New Roman (TNR)?

+* It's very space efficient.
+It's one of the more dense fonts.
+* Installed everywhere.

-What's wrong with Times New Roman (TNY)?
+What's wrong with Times New Roman?

-* Used everywhere and is typically the default "unstyled" font.
+* Used everywhere and is often the default unstyled font in web browsers.
-* At a point-size that is too small
+* Typically used at sizes that are too small, causing legibility problems.
-* A bit thin for screen use
+* A bit thin for screen use, since was designed for liquid ink absorbing into newsprint.

 That said at a larger point size it still looks good.